enricopolanski/functional-programming/README.md

 <img src="images/category.png" width="300" alt="a simple programming language" />

-can be seen as an imaginary (and simple) programming language with just three types and a handful of functions
+can be seen as an imaginary (and simple) programming language with just three types and six functions

 Example given: